madhurimarawat/GitHub-Repository-Lister/README.md

 - **Limited Repository Display**: Due to GitHub's API limits, we show a maximum of 30 public repositories per user.
 This keeps things focused and easy to browse.

+- **Repositories Sorted by Stars**: View all repositories sorted by stars for better insight into the most popular projects.

 - **Intuitive Pagination**: Easily navigate through repositories with simple pagination controls that make browsing smooth and efficient.

 - **Dynamic Loading Animation**: Enjoy a fun loading animation that keeps you entertained while we fetch the data you're looking for.